wallacebrf/Synology-to-TrueNAS/README.md

 ## 10.)
 Create needed NFS shares
 <div id="Create_needed_NFS_shares"></div>

-NFS shares are not required unless you are sharing this TrueNAS system's data with other linux systems.
+NFS shares are not required unless you are sharing this TrueNAS system's data with other Linux systems.
 I am doing so in the beginning to use the shares currently on my Synology units so I can expose PLEX to my movies and TV shows.
 If you do not need NFS shares, skip this section.

 Useful information:  <a href="https://www.youtube.com/watch?v=mdHmcwWTNWA">Lawrence Systems - Configuring TrueNAS NFS Share for XCP-ng</a>

 For each share created for NFS, it is suggested to define the IP address of the host(s) that will connect to limit who can connect for added security.
 For example, during this testing I plan to allow my current Synology systems to access my NFS shares and my three systems have IPs 192.168.1.178, 192.168.1.200, and finally 192.168.1.13.
-Since I plan to have no other systems access my TrueNAS NFS shares, limiting connections to only thsoe three host IPs increases my security a little.
+Since I plan to have no other systems access my TrueNAS NFS shares, limiting connections to only those three host IPs increases my security a little.

 As a note, for my current Synology systems I have PLEX running on one DS920 with all of my media on the other DS920 pared with a DX517 and my DVA3219 paired with a DX517.
 I am using NFS shares to allow the PLEX Synology box to access the media files on the other two systems.
 I have not bothered to research why this was the case, BUT on the two systems sharing their files over NFS I had to configure the NFS permissions to "Squash all users to Admin", otherwise it refused to work.
 I have noticed a similar issue with TrueNAS where I needed to use the `Mapall User` and `Mapall Group` advanced options and set those both to `root`.